Life Insurance with COPD and Asthma (2026)

 Supplemental oxygen use shows advanced COPD that limits coverage options.
 Continuous oxygen therapy often disqualifies applicants from standard rate classes.
 Some insurers decline coverage entirely for oxygen-dependent applicants.

-Each insurer has different underwriting guidelines.
-One company may decline an application that another approves.
-Compare multiple insurance companies to find the best policy and premiums.
+Each insurer has different underwriting guidelines, so an application that one company declines another may approve.
+Compare multiple insurers to find the best policy and premiums.

 COPD Life Insurance